HarliHaan/RectangleGame/README.md

 - **Game Class**: Handles the game logic and user input.
     - The rectangle's position is updated based on arrow key inputs.
     - The `paintComponent` method is used to draw the rectangle on the screen.

-Feel free to explore and modify the code to learn more about Java Swing and key event handling!